Health & Safety Stats - Leveraging Data To Build Safer Workplaces In 2025

 Predictions and Trends in Workplace Safety

-• There will be an increasing need to keep employees engaged and well-informed.
-Organizations can keep up with this trend by hosting regular training sessions that employ out-of-the-box approaches, like immersive technologies.
-They can also encourage workers to actively report hazards.
+• A growing need to keep employees engaged and well-informed.
+Organizations can keep up with this trend by hosting regular EHS training sessions that employ out-of-the-box approaches, like immersive technologies.
+They can also encourage workers to report hazards actively.

-• It’s likely that, in the future, more organizations will leverage new technology, such as AI and IoT, to collect and analyze EHS data.
-They can use this data to develop a custom workplace safety plan and anticipate safety risks.
+• It’s likely that, in the future, more organizations will leverage new technology, such as AI and IoT (Internet of Things), to collect and analyze EHS data.
+They can use this real-time data to develop a custom workplace safety plan and anticipate safety risks.

 Related content